 It is evident from the very first stanza that there is a sense of hopefulness – or rather, there is a sense of attempting hopefulness, even when the descriptions are set at parallels with the air of hopeful anticipation.
-The starting line delivers the reader into the situation with an almost soldierly lack of fuss – ‘we’d gained our first objective hours before’.
-The use of the word ‘objective’, while also helping the atmosphere of the poem – it is, after all, a war poem – helps to nearly dehumanize its subjects.
-‘Objective’ implies an almost scientific approach to the idea of war, but then as the poem continues, we see how this is completely at odds with the imagery that Siegfried Sassoon provides.
+The starting line delivers the reader into the situation with an almost soldierly lack of fuss – ‘we’d gained our first objective hours before.’
+The use of the word ‘objective,’ while also helping the atmosphere of the poem – it is, after all, a war poem – helps nearly dehumanizing its subjects.
+‘Objective’ implies an almost scientific approach to the idea of war.
+Still, then as the poem continues, we see how this is completely at odds with the imagery that Siegfried Sassoon provides.

 ‘While dawn broke like a face with blinking eyes’ – even nature seems confused as to the war.
 It is perhaps tying back to older methods of poetry, where nature would reflect human characteristics in order to deliver the poet’s message.
-This was known as pathetic fallacy.
-The description of the soldiers help to strengthen this allusion: they’re practically stunned, ‘pallid, unshaven, and thirsty, blind with smoke’.
+This was known as the pathetic fallacy.
+The description of the soldiers helps to strengthen this allusion: they’re practically stunned, ‘pallid, unshaven, and thirsty, blind with smoke.’

 The sense of dread only deepens with the next section.
-In it, Sassoon leads, ‘the place was rotten with dead’, and goes on to describe the dead that are strewn all around them, thus almost foreshadowing the fate of the living soldiers.
-There are so many dead that Sassoon dedicates the rest of his first stanza to giving a sense of multitudes through description, ‘green clumsy legs’, ‘trunks, face downward, in the sucking mud’, ‘naked sodden buttocks’.
+In it, Sassoon leads, ‘the place was rotten with dead,’ and goes on to describe the dead that is strewn all around them, thus almost foreshadowing the fate of the living soldiers.
+There is so many dead that Sassoon dedicates the rest of his first stanza to giving a sense of multitudes through description, ‘green clumsy legs,’ ‘trunks, face downward, in the sucking mud,’ ‘naked sodden buttocks.’
 Note the fragmentation of the human body: there is not one whole body, but it is made up of several pieces, lending that air of horror to this particular section of the poem.

 The sense of peace returns as the ‘yawning soldier’ kneels against the bank, waiting for the Germans to attack.
 This is the final moment of peace that the soldiers get, and the imagery that it leaves us with is hinting: ‘staring across the morning blear with fog’ – nature is cloudy and miserable, hiding him from the fate that is about to befall him.
 His speculation about the Germans only adds to the sense of dread prevalent in the previous stanza.

-Officers and the higher classes were considered to be the peak of inefficiency in the British army, and quite a lot of satire was written about the officers and the generals who did not have an idea of what they were doing, and led soldiers on in battle.
-In this stanza, the phrase ‘blundered down the trench’, already foreshadows the tragic deaths of the soldiers – the officer is going to make them stand to and fire, and they are not going to survive.
+Officers and the higher classes were considered to be the peak of inefficiency in the British army, and quite a lot of satire was written about the officers and the generals.
+They did not have an idea of what they were doing and led soldiers on in battle.
+In this stanza, the phrase ‘blundered down the trench’ already foreshadows the tragic deaths of the soldiers – the officer is going to make them stand and fire, and they are not going to survive.
 The onslaught that was described in Stanza II is too great, too huge.

-However, the soldiers stand to attention and ready to fire.
+However, the soldiers stand to attention and are ready to fire.

 The description fragments again after the first two lines.
 It states: